bennage/test/edge-modules/extensions/nvidia/deepstream/readme.md

-# Live video analytics (LVA) with NVIDIA DeepStream
+# Azure Video Analyzer (AVA) with NVIDIA DeepStream

-The following instructions will enable you to build a Docker container with a [gRPC](https://grpc.io/) server that can receive messages from LVA on IoT Edge module, and use a [GStreamer](https://gstreamer.freedesktop.org/) pipeline with video analytics plugins from [NVIDIA DeepStream](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html) (licensed under MIT license).
+The following instructions will enable you to build a Docker container with a [gRPC](https://grpc.io/) server that can receive messages from AVA on IoT Edge module, and use a [GStreamer](https://gstreamer.freedesktop.org/) pipeline with video analytics plugins from [NVIDIA DeepStream](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html) (licensed under MIT license).

 ![Image](./images/topology_nvidia_deepstream.png)